GLOBAL MARKETS-US bank jitters hit Asia stocks; yen drops with JGB yields after BOJ | Business

 GLOBAL MARKETS-US bank jitters hit Asia stocks; yen drops with JGB yields after BOJ

 Falling bank stocks drove Asian markets lower on Friday, while bonds rallied and expectations for U.S. interest rate rises were reduced after a surprise capital raising at a Silicon Valley startup lender unleashed fears of broader banking-system stress.
-The yen weakened and Japanese government bond yields plunged after the Bank of Japan opted to keep stimulus settings steady at Governor Haruhiko Kuroda's last meeting in charge, as expected.
+European and U.S. equity markets looked set to echo those losses when they reopen, with futures pointing lower.

 Falling bank stocks drove Asian markets lower on Friday, while bonds rallied and expectations for U.S. interest rate rises were reduced after a surprise capital raising at a Silicon Valley startup lender unleashed fears of broader banking-system stress.